easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### NEdit

-NEdit is a multi-purpose text editor for the X Window System,  which combines a standard, easy to use, graphical user interface with the thorough  functionality and stability required by users who edit text eight hours a day.
+NEdit is a multi-purpose text editor for the X Window System,  which combines a standard, simple to use, graphical user interface with the thorough  functionality and stability required by users who edit text eight hours a day.

 *homepage*: <http://www.nedit.org>